gsytnik/google_trends_scraper/README.md

 * **not compatible with scraper generated CSVs.
 See *"additional included items"* section for compatible versions**

 # limitations
-1) **term being scraped must be manually entered.**
-	* to get a list of terms to scrape for, can run the top_trends_scraper.py file first

-2) **too many google http requests in a short time will result in a code 429 - effectively blocking your ip from scraping.**
+1) **too many google http requests in a short time will result in a code 429 - effectively blocking your ip from scraping.**
 	* you can easily scrape info on up to ten terms before being banned. **may be less terms if using scraper_v2, but it will print out your list in the console so you can manually run the list into the file if you wish by editing a few pieces of code**.
 	* pytrends states:
 		* Rate Limit is not publicly known, let me know if you have a consistent estimate.